tarterp/yara/docs/modules/dotnet.rst

         String containing the public key or token which identifies the author of this assembly.

+.. c:type:: number_of_memberrefs

+    the number of memberrefs in the file

+.. c:type:: memberrefs

+    a zero-based array of memberrefs associating Methods to fields of a class.
+    Individual memberrefs can be access by using the [] operator.
+Each memberref has the following attributes:

+    .. c:member:: name

+        memberref name

+        *Example: dotnet.memberrefs[18].name == "CompareTo"*

 .. c:type:: number_of_methods

     the number of methods in the file